 Other countries such as Brazil, Tunisia, Nigeria, or Japan have adopted or are exploring various levels of regulation around open banking as well.
 Australia took a more holistic view of the issue and introduced the Consumer Data Right (CDR), which applies to banking and finance but extends beyond to other industries.

-In North America, Canada has already begun the process of standardizing — notably in order to eliminate screen-scraping — and the U.S. Consumer Financial Protection Bureau announced in late 2022 its intent to propose open banking standardization as well.
+In North America, Canada has already begun the process of standardizing — notably in order to eliminate screen-scraping — and the U.S. Consumer Financial Protection Bureau (CFPB) published its final rule in October 2024, enforcing Section 1033 of the Dodd-Frank Act.
+It requires U.S. financial firms such as banks and credit unions to give consumers access to their personal financial data at no charge.

 What are the benefits of open banking?